jeffdruid/cheap-flight/README.md

 - Check that all links point to existing resources and are not broken or outdated.

-- Build a tool to help users find the cheapest flights

 ## Possible features

 Search Functionality